nspcc-dev/neofs-api/proto-docs/refs.md

 <a name="neo.fs.v2.refs.OwnerID"></a>

 ### Message OwnerID
-OwnerID is a derivative of a user's main public key.
+`OwnerID` is a derivative of a user's main public key.
 The transformation algorithm is the same as for Neo3 wallet addresses.
 Neo3 wallet address can be directly used as `OwnerID`.

+`OwnerID` is a 25 bytes sequence starting with Neo version prefix byte followed by 20 bytes of ScrptHash and 4 bytes of checksum.

+String presentation is Base58 Check Encoded string.

 | Field | Type | Label | Description |